 In the world that I live in, cream cheese makes everything better.
 Truth be told, I don’t think there’s ever a time when we do not have cream cheese in our fridge.
 I’m partial to the solid brick-style cream cheese, but we will often buy the spreadable variety for bagels.

 Stovetop Cream Cheese Corn demands the use of brick cream cheese.
 In a pinch, you could use the spreadable type, but the brick cream cheese does a better job at melting and keeping the sauce thicker and creamier.

 This is certainly one of those dishes that you should serve immediately after cooking.
 If not, the cream cheese sauce will thicken and harden when the dish begins to cool down.

-- Frozen Corn – Can you use fresh, for sure!
-Frozen corn is cheaper and less cumbersome, so I use if often in dishes like this.
+- Frozen Corn – Can you use fresh?
+For sure!
+Frozen corn is cheaper and less cumbersome, so I use it often in dishes like this.

-- Butter – Everything is better with butter, especially a cream sauce!
+- Butter – Everything is better with butter, especially the cream sauce!

 - Cream Cheese – Brick cream cheese is best.
 It’s thicker and makes a creamier sauce.

 - Milk – Any milk will do just fine.
 It’s used in this dish to help break down the cream cheese and make it smooth and creamy.